bcbnz/matplotlib-pgfutils/doc/latexmk.md

 do this automatically.

 Internally, latexmk keeps a database of all generated files and their dependencies.
-We can take advantage of pgfutil's ability to [track opened files](file_tracking.md) to add any source data files to the dependencies, and any rasterised images to the generated files list.
+We can take advantage of pgfutils' ability to [track opened files](file_tracking.md) to add any source data files to the dependencies, and any rasterised images to the generated files list.
 This means that if you change a data file (e.g., a saved NumPy array), the figure will be